mayel/docs.coopcloud.tech/docs/index.md

 alternative digital future cannot be done without broad and meaningful cooperation.
-The Cooperative Cloud project takes as its starting point, the independent free software community standards, tools, approaches and governance methods which make up the platform which cooperatives can make use of as part of offering a real alternative.
+The Cooperative Cloud project takes as its starting point, the independent free software community standards, tools, approaches and governance methods which cooperatives can make use of as part of offering a real alternative.

 The Cooperative Cloud should not be seen as a technical solution for a social problem (i.e. "Big Tech").
 We understsand that owning the common technological